 4-6pm Exercise.
 More Olympic records have been broken in the late afternoon than at other times.
 Lung capacity is at its maximum and core temperature is raised, speeding nerve impulses and improving co-ordination.
 Research shows that strength and endurance climb about 5 per cent between 4pm and 8pm, compared with morning hours, so you can push yourself harder.
 Your muscles are warmer, too, which will help you avoid injury.

 5-7pm Eat carbohydrates.
 Refuel energy stores up to two hours after exercising and your muscles will thank you.
-Your muscles can best take up energy consumed and your body is less likely to store kilojoules as fat.
+They will be best able to take up energy consumed and your body is less likely to store kilojoules as fat.
 This is also the ideal time to enjoy a glass of wine because your liver is more able to metabolise the alcohol.

-10pm Enjoy some horizontal dancing!
+10pm Sex!
 Libidos hit their peak in the late evening.